dunky-star/Applied-Software-Dev-MIU/cs489appsd-hotelbooking/README.md

 ## 🌐 Overview

-This project demonstrates a **reactive, microservice-based hotel booking system**, with an emphasis on **cloud-native deployment**.
+This project demonstrates a **reactive, scalable hotel booking system**, with an emphasis on **cloud-native deployment**.
 The primary goals were:
 - Mastering **Reactive Programming** with Spring WebFlux.
 - Building production-ready microservices.
 - Running in containers with **Kubernetes on Bare Metal (CNCF)**.